kn1g/posts/article-1-Exchanges.md

 | -------- | -------- | -------- |
 | $`95_{DAI} + 105.263158_{ETH} / 5.263158_{ETH/DAI} *5=195_{DAI}`$ | $`95_{DAI}*(5.263158_{ETH/DAI}/5) + 105.263158_{ETH} = 205.263158_{ETH}`$ | 100 DAI 100 ETH |

-(Assuming another exchange provides enough volume at the current $`(5.263158 ETH/5) = 1 DAI`$ price.
+(Assuming another exchange provides enough volume at the current $`(5.263158_{ETH}/5) = 1_{DAI}`$ price.
 Because, in case, the liquidity provider is the only one, another exchange is needed to convert the corresponding funds.)

 <Kurvenbild>

-This time, the liquidity provider gets 95 ETH and 105.263158 ETH back.
+This time, the liquidity provider gets $`95_{DAI}`$ and $`105.263158_{ETH}`$ back.
 Now DAI is worth more than ETH.
 Therefore, the total value in DAI or ETH changes according to the currency used for evaluation.
 But overall, the value does not change.
 As before, the liquidity provider only has opportunity costs.

 Scenario 3: